Warm Lentil and Goat Cheese Salad

 - Walnuts - Toast walnuts in a dry pan or skillet, stirring frequently until fragrant, about 3 minutes.
 When cool enough to handle, roughly chop.
 (Can be done up to 5 days ahead)

-- Olives / Tomatoes - Prep as directed.
-(Can be done up to 3 days ahead)
+- Tomatoes / Onions - Prep as directed.
+Store separately.
+(Can be done up to 5 days ahead)

 - Heat oven to 425F / 218C.
 Line a sheet pan with foil.

-- Assemble salad by combining salad greens with roasted tomatoes, olives, lentils and walnuts.
-Top with panko-crusted goat cheese and reserved dressing and enjoy!
+- Assemble salad by combining salad greens with roasted tomatoes, red onions, walnuts, olives, and lentils.
+Top with panko-crusted goat cheese and reserved dressing .
+Enjoy!